-Designed to protect policy holders in financial dispute if clients claim a service is inadequate.
+Designed to protect policy holders in financial dispute if clients make a claim against them

-Safeguards if disagreements occur, handling the cost of putting things right – including legal fees.
+Safeguards if disagreements occur by handling the cost of putting things right – including legal fees

 Suits Business Needs

-If you’re found responsible for causing financial loss to your client due to inadequate advice, services or designs you have provided, professional indemnity (PI) cover protects against legal costs and expenses involved in defending a claim, as well as compensation payable.
+If you’re found responsible for causing financial loss to your client by providing inadequate advice, services or designs, professional indemnity (PI) insurance can cover your legal costs and the expenses involved in defending a claim, as well as compensation paid to the client.

-FFor some professions, regulatory bodies make it compulsory to have PI cover in place to carry out their work.
-Other professionals must have PI as part of a contractual obligation, whilst many choose this cover because of the protection and security it provides if their advice or service delivered fails to meet a client’s expectations.
+Although professional indemnity insurance isn’t a legal requirement, some regulatory bodies and professional organisations, including the SBID, make PI cover a condition of membership or accreditation.
+Some professionals may be required to have PI cover as part of a contractual obligation, whilst many choose this cover because of the protection and security it provides if their advice or service delivered fails to meet a client’s expectations,

 The cost of PI insurance varies depending on different factors, such as the level of cover you need, the number of people you employ, your annual turnover and the risks associated with your business activities.